 Happy Monday!
 I’m slowly easing back into the swing of things with my right hand.
 Last week I received a custom splint and started my PT, so I’m moving in the right direction.
-It’s been 3 weeks since my surgery and I’ve been itching to get back into the kitchen and bake!
-With all the new cookie cutters that I designed earlier this year, it’s been on my list of to do’s to try them out.
+It’s been 3 weeks since surgery and I’ve been itching to get back into the kitchen and bake!
+With all the new cookie cutters designed for the shop earlier this year, it’s been on my list of to do’s to try them out.
 So today I have an easy recipe for sugar cookies with royal icing to share!

-Last week I baked some cookies using the new shapes from the shop, like the sparkle, sparkle heart, unicorn and unicorn cake.
+Last week I baked the sugar cookies using the new shapes from the shop, like the sparkle, sparkle heart, unicorn and unicorn cake.

-Instead of piping royal icing onto my cookies, I dipped them face first into the icing.
-This was the quickest and easiest way for me to decorate with my left hand.
+Instead of piping royal icing onto the cookies, I dipped them face first into the icing.
+This was the quickest and easiest way for me to decorate with only my left hand to use.
 Once the cookies dried, I added color and detail by topping them with a custom sprinkle mix.

 Sprinkles took the place of the colorful mane on the unicorns, unicorn cakes and sparkle shapes on the heart.

 I realize in all of the years that I’ve been blogging, I’ve never shared my go-to cookie and icing recipe.
 But since cookies are major part of my business and brand, I wanted to do that today.
 I make all of my cookies dairy free by replacing butter with alternative ingredients, like vegan butter but butter works in this recipe just as well.